 Xiǎo Zhì: Lǎoshī, kě bù kěyǐ dǎ gōu , “xīngxing” hǎo nán huà …

-悲剧 VS 杯具 bēijù
+悲剧 VS 杯具 (bēijù)

 Take “bēijù” for example:

-这是我送你的杯具，希望你喜欢. ( Zhè shì wǒ song nǐ de bēi jù, xī wàng nǐ xǐ huān)
+Zhè shì wǒ sòng nǐ de bēi jù, xī wàng nǐ xǐ huān.

-Well, the problem is that “bēijù” also sounds “tragedy” in Chinese so giving cups to her can be understood as giving a tragedy.
-So when the girl heard this, the girl thought he wanted to end up this relationship and she was really sad without saying any words to him for a long time.
-He was so confused and did not figure out what was the problem until he told me his unpleasant experience and I told him “你‘杯具’了” (Nǐ ‘bēi jù’le) ( You were a tragedy).
+The problem is that “bēijù” also sounds like “tragedy” in Chinese, so giving cups to her could be interpreted as a tragic gift.
+When the girl heard this, she thought he wanted to end the relationship and was really sad.
+She didn’t say a word to him for a long time.
+He was confused and didn’t understand the problem until he shared his unpleasant experience with me, and I told him “你‘杯具’了” (Nǐ ‘bēi jù’le) (“You encountered a mishap”).

-香蕉 VS 相交 xiāng jiāo
+香蕉 VS 相交 (xiāng jiāo)

 A: Nǐ zhī dào hóu zi wèi shén me bù xǐ huān píng xiàn ma?

-B: Bù zhī dào
+B: Bù zhī dào.

-B: 不知道。(I do not know.)
+B: I do not know.

 A: Hā ha, yīn wèi hóu zi ài chī xiāng jiāo ya.